Closed Orbits of Dynamically Convex Reeb Flows: Towards the HZ- and Multiplicity Conjectures: Proofs of the main results

 \subsubsection{Proof of Corollary \ref{cor:SH}}

 The first assertion is a consequence of \eqref{eq:dimgeq2}, \eqref{eq:bars-SH} and Theorem \ref{thm:SH}.
 Indeed, if we had two $\F$-visible orbits $x$ and $x'$ with action $a$, by \eqref{eq:dimgeq2} and \eqref{eq:bars-SH}, we would have at least four bars with end-point $a$ and hence $\dim\SH^t(W)\geq 2$ for some $t$ close to $a$.
+Likewise, $\dim \SH(x;\F)=2$ for all $\F$-visible orbits by \eqref{eq:bars-SH} and Theorem \ref{thm:SH}.
 Now the second assertion follows immediately from \eqref{eq:SH-CH} and the first one.